fo0/BrowserWindowOpener/README.md

 ### Debugging server-side

-If you have not already compiled the widgetset, do it now by running vaadin:install Maven target for BrowserWindowOpener-root project.
+If you have not already compiled the widgetset, do it now by running vaadin:install Maven target for AdvancedTokenField-root project.

 If you have a JRebel license, it makes on the fly code changes faster.
-Just add JRebel nature to your BrowserWindowOpener-demo project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature
+Just add JRebel nature to your AdvancedTokenField-demo project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature

-To debug project and make code modifications on the fly in the server-side, right-click the BrowserWindowOpener-demo project and choose Debug As > Debug on Server.
-Navigate to http://localhost:8080/BrowserWindowOpener-demo/ to see the application.
+To debug project and make code modifications on the fly in the server-side, right-click the AdvancedTokenField-demo project and choose Debug As > Debug on Server.
+Navigate to http://localhost:8080/AdvancedTokenField-demo/ to see the application.

 ### Debugging client-side

-Debugging client side code in the BrowserWindowOpener-demo project:
+Debugging client side code in the AdvancedTokenField-demo project:
   - run "mvn vaadin:run-codeserver" on a separate console while the application is running
   - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

-## Release notes

-### Version 1.0-SNAPSHOT
-- ...
-- ...

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...
-- ...

 ## Issue tracking